 For example, if you used to drink your daily coffee with 2 teaspoons of sugar, reduce that amount to only a quarter of a teaspoon, and use something natural instead (like honey).

 If it’s too much of a shock for your taste buds, add a teaspoon for a week or two, then add just a half, then get to the lowest amount possible.
+It took me a few years to be able to go from very sweet coffee to the black coffee that I drink today.

-Same goes for all the other types of foods and things you eat.
-If you just can’t cut out sugars instantly, take it slower.
 But do set a goal and make sure you get there ASAP (in a couple of weeks, not several months: that would be too slow!).

 Remember that your goal is to completely stop adding sugars or anything similar, but if that’s not possible, reducing the quantity by as much as possible (think something like cutting 90%) is an acceptable approach in my opinion – at least this is how I did it and I still managed to reverse my fatty liver.